MegadreamsBE/mta-gb/README.md

 - Improve debugging tools by using a proper dxGUI.
 - Improve interrupt handling
 - Improve timer support
+- Improve GPU timings
+- Add save states
+- Add support for savegames

 ## Known Problems
 - Donkey Kong land shows a white screen.
 - Pokémon Blue crashes when trying to run a new game.
-- Legend of Zelda - The Link's Awakening has a variety of graphical glitches.
 - MBC3 is not yet fully implemented and causes crashes.
 - GPU is doesn't fully have correct timings yet.
-- Sprite priority isn't correct yet in all cases.
 - Slow performance

 ## FAQ